khanh101/fp/README.md

 ## How to use?

-A REPL is available by running `go run cmd/repl/main.go`
+- A go REPL is available by running `go run cmd/repl/main.go`

+- A web REPL (in WebAssembly) is available in `web_repl`

 - a simple program `example.lisp`